 Meaningful connectivity will fast track young people's access to educational resources and opportunities

-For UNICEF and its partners, COVID-19 makes it clearer than ever that reliable access to the internet should be a universal human right.
+For UNICEF and its partners, COVID-19 makes it clearer than ever that reliable access to educational opportunities and the internet should be a universal human right.
 And the Giga initiative for connecting children and young people to the internet shows tremendous potential for return on investment:

 - $2.1 billion can connect 260,000 schools in 11 high-impact countries in the next year to reach an estimated 65 million children and young people

 - $8 billion can connect 500,000 schools over the next two years to reach an estimated 100 million children and young people

 "Digital technologies can dramatically improve the lives of people and communities and deliver on the promise of the United Nations Agenda 2030 to leave no one behind," says Doreen Bogdan-Martin, Director of ITU's Telecommunication Development Bureau.

 Top photo: Children work together, using their tablet, at the UNICEF supported Debate e-Learning Center in a village on the outskirts of Kassala, the capital of the state of Kassala in Eastern Sudan. © UNICEF/UNI322862/Noorani